the-modem-distro/pinephone_modem_sdk/README.md

 * CAF Kernel:
 	* Building: Works
 	* Booting: Works
-		* USB Peripheral mode: Mostly working, right now issue with ADB but WWAN interface is working
+		* USB Peripheral mode: WWAN + GPS + ADB
 		* Modem (ADSP): Firmware loading, booting, data and calling work.
-    * Audio: Not working
+    * Audio: Half working.
+Earpiece works but microphone doesn't seem to.
+Needs more testing
-    * Ring In: Not working (doesn't send the signal when there's an incoming call in progress)
+    * Ring In: RI Signal works, depending on distro it shows the incoming call or not.
+Needs more testing
 		* Sleep: Some parts of it are working, but ring_in and all that stuff isn't really implemented yet.
 About 26hours of battery runtime with the modem in zombie mode
 * Yocto:
 	* Two images available: root_fs and recovery_fs